holepunchto/pear-docs/building-blocks/hyperdht.md

 In the HyperDHT, peers are identified by a public key, not by an IP address.
 A public key can be connected regardless of where the peers are located, even if they move between different networks.

+Notable features include:

+* lower-level module provides direct access to the DHT for connecting peers using key pairs

 > [GitHub (Hyperdht)](https://github.com/holepunchto/hyperdht)

 * [HyperDHT](../building-blocks/hyperdht.md)